Required Spinoff Crossover

 - Sam & Cat has the Robbie character from Victorious show up in Episode 4.

 - Is there a song that's popular on just one Bemani game (i.e. beatmania, Jubeat.
 Dance Dance Revolution)?
 Expect to see it on every other sister game during the next cycle of releases.
 The most infamously wide-spread examples of this have included "Rin to shite saku hana no gotoku" (a.k.a.
-"Nadeshiko Rock") and "FLOWER"; the latter even made it onto Gitadora too, despite being a trancecore song (it was given a rock remix, but still).
+"Nadeshiko Rock") and "FLOWER"; the latter even made it onto Gitadora too, in the form of a one-to-one rock remix, and also Sound Voltex in the form of a REDALiCE remix (until the advent of SOUND VOLTEX II's POLICY BREAK event, Konami orignials were not allowed in the game).